TheTerminalCafe/hugo-ttc-source/readme.md

 # Copying

 Our project is licensed under GPL license so its completely opensource and free to use .
 If you ended up using our project don't forget to credit us along side the original repository link.
-Please don't use the same name as us as it will make further complications.
+Please don't use the same name as it will make further complications.

 # Current Contributers